 This is the template letter used in our 2-minute tool.
 You may adapt this or copy and paste from it if you wish.

-SUBJECT: Please support women and VOTE FOR the Sexual Exploitation Bill
+SUBJECT: Please support women and VOTE FOR the Nordic Model

 Dear [MP’s Name]

-I am writing as a constituent to ask you to support Dame Diana Johnson’s Sexual Exploitation Bill, which is scheduled for its second reading and any amendments to the same effect that she tables to another bill.
+I am writing as a constituent to ask you to support Dame Diana Johnson’s Sexual Exploitation Bill should it reach its second reading and any amendments to the same effect that she tables to another bill.

 I am deeply concerned about the ongoing epidemic of male violence against women and girls (VAWG) – from harassment in the streets and online, to child sexual abuse, domestic violence, the degradation and sexual exploitation of prostitution, porn and lap dancing, and the shameful persistence of high rates of femicide.